-^{}Computer Configuration System
+^{}Moxa's Computer Configuration System (CCS)

-Connecting to the V Series Computer
+Connecting to the Arm-based Computer

-You will need another computer to connect to the V Series computer and log in to the command line interface.
-There are two ways to connect to the computer:

-- · Locally through serial console or ethernet cable - Remotely via Secure Shell (SSH)
+You will need another computer to connect to the Arm-based computer and log on to the command line interface.
+There are two ways to connect: locally through serial console or ethernet cable, or remotely via Secure Shell (SSH).
 Refer to the Hardware Manual to see how to set up the physical connections.

-For the default username and password, see Default Credentials and Password Strength.
-The username and password are the same for serial console and SSH remote log in actions.
-The root account login is disabled until you manually create a password for the account.
+For default login username and password, please reference the Default Credentials and Password Strength.

+The username and password are the same for all serial console and SSH remote log in actions.
+Root account login is disabled until you manually create a password for the account.
 The user moxa is in the sudo group so you can operate system level commands with this user using the sudo command.
-For additional details, see Sudo Mechanism.
+For additional details, see the Sudo Mechanism section in Chapter 7.

-For security reasons, we highly recommend that you disable the default user account after the first login and create your own user accounts.
+For security reasons, we highly recommend that you disable the default user account and create your own user accounts.